Old San Juan San Juan, Puerto Rico Travel Guide

 Generally drier and cooler temperatures.

-Book flights and lodging well in advance due to high demand.
+Book flights and lodging well in advance owing to strong demand.

-Your journey to The Historic District of san juan begins a connection with The Island of enchantment.
-Old San Juan welcomes you to return, to explore its stories, and discover new facets of its enduring charm.
+Your journey to The Old Town of san juan begins a connection with The Island of enchantment.
+The Historic District of san juan is open to you to go back, to explore its stories, and explore new facets of its enduring charm.